Theragatha - The Verses of the Senior Monks

 I live my life happily,

-Now I’m a son of the Fortunate One,
+now I’m a son of the Holy One,

 I’ve destroyed the root of misery,